-- Reports must be in the MET standard report format see example given in the Appendix 3 of this handbook.
+- Reports must be in the MET standard report format - see example given in the Appendix 3 of this handbook.
 Reports in any other format are not acceptable.
-A template for this style is available on Moodle. - Everything in the report should be capable of being photocopied in black and white through an automatic feeder.
-Please note, black and white printing is still standard in many organizations.
-Students are responsible for supplying additional copies of any material which do not meet this criterion.
+A template for this style is available on Moodle.

 Projects timetable

 The projects are structured to expose students to problems of increasing complexity, and with increasingly unspecific objectives and methodological guidance.
 The time allocated to each project also increases as MET IIB progresses.
 The intention is that this sequence of projects will provide a structured transition from the academic to the industrial setting.
 The project sequence is as follows: